 Income from Operations.
-As a result of the above factors, our income from operations increased 4.8% to RMB1,205.8 million (US\$173.2 million) in 2019 from RMB1,150.2 million in 2018.
-Our operating margin, which is our income from operations as a percentage of net revenues, was 30.1% in 2019 compared with 30.4% in 2018.
+As a result of the above factors, our income from operations increased 4.8% to RMB1,205.8 million in 2019 from RMB1,150.2 million in 2018.
+Our operating margin was 30.1% in 2019 compared with 30.4% in 2018.

 Gain (Loss) from Foreign Currency Translation.
-We recognized a gain from foreign currency translation of RMB67.9 million (US\$9.8 million) in 2019 compared with a loss of RMB112.4 million in 2018.
-Due to the change in exchange rate between the Renminbi and the U.S. dollar in 2019, we realized a gain of RMB38.1 million (US\$5.5 million) on our U.S. dollar-denominated convertible senior notes issued in 2014 and a gain of RMB29.8 million (US\$4.3 million) on our U.S. dollar cash deposits.
-For more information about China's foreign exchange policy, see "Item 4.B.
-Information on the Company - Business Overview - Regulation - Regulations Relating to Foreign Currency Exchange."
+We recognized a gain from foreign currency translation of RMB67.9 million in 2019 compared with a loss of RMB112.4 million in 2018.
+Due to the change in exchange rate between the Renminbi and U.S. dollar in 2019, we realized a gain of RMB38.1 million on our U.S. dollar-denominated convertible senior notes issued in 2014 and a gain of RMB29.8 million on our U.S. dollar cash deposits.

 Interest and Investment Income, Net.
-Our interest and investment income increased 54.5% to RMB175.6 million (US\$25.2 million) in 2019 from RMB113.7 million in 2018.
-The increase was mainly due to a higher balance and income earned on our interest bearing bank deposits, as well as lower interest expense associated with our U.S. dollar-denominated convertible senior notes of RMB11.0 million (US\$1.6 million) in 2019 compared with RMB37.2 million in 2018 due to changes in the exchange rate of the Renminbi against the U.S. dollar and the maturity of the notes in April 2019.
+Our interest and investment income increased 54.5% to RMB175.6 million in 2019 from RMB113.7 million in 2018.
+The increase was mainly due to a higher balance and income earned on our interest bearing bank deposits, as well as lower interest expense associated with our U.S. dollar-denominated convertible senior notes of RMB11.0 million in 2019 compared with RMB37.2 million in 2018 due to changes in the exchange rate of the Renminbi against the U.S. dollar and the maturity of the notes in April 2019.

-Change in Fair Value of Equity Securities Investment.
-We recorded a mark-to-market loss of RMB42.4 million (US\$6.1 million) in 2019 associated with a change in fair value of our equity securities investment in Huali University Group Limited, which completed an initial public offering in November 2019 on the Hong Kong Stock Exchange.
+Change in Fair Value of Listed Equity Securities Investment.
+We recorded a mark-to-market loss of RMB42.4 million in 2019 associated with a change in fair value of our investment in Huali University Group Limited, which completed an initial public offering in November 2019 on the Hong Kong Stock Exchange.

 Change in Fair Value of Convertible Senior Notes.
-We recorded a loss of RMB752.1 million (US\$108.0 million) in 2019 compared with a gain of RMB99.1 million in 2018, which was associated with the change in fair value of our convertible senior notes, primarily as a result of the change in the market price of the notes during the period.
+We recorded a loss of RMB752.1 million in 2019 compared with a gain of RMB99.1 million in 2018, which was associated with the change in fair value of our convertible senior notes, primarily as a result of the change in the market price of the notes during the period.

 Impairment of Long-Term Investments.
-In 2019, we recognized an impairment loss of RMB98.3 million (US\$14.1 million) associated with an investment in a provider of on-demand work opportunities in the United States, primarily due to changes in its business prospects and financial condition.
+In 2019, we recognized an impairment loss of RMB98.3 million associated with an investment in a provider of on-demand work opportunities in the United States, primarily due to changes in its business prospects and financial condition.

 Other Income, Net.
-Other income increased 17.3% to RMB205.6 million (US\$29.5 million) in 2019 compared to RMB175.2 million in 2018 primarily due to an increase in financial incentives received from local tax authorities, which totaled RMB202.4 million (US\$29.1 million) in 2019 compared with RMB173.8 million in 2018.
+Other income increased 17.3% to RMB205.6 million in 2019 compared to RMB175.2 million in 2018 primarily due to an increase in financial incentives received from local tax authorities, which totaled RMB202.4 million in 2019 compared with RMB173.8 million in 2018.

 Income Tax Expense.
-Our income tax expense decreased 2.7% to RMB235.9 million (US\$33.9 million) in 2019 compared with RMB242.4 million in 2018.
+Our income tax expense decreased 2.7% to RMB235.9 million in 2019 compared with RMB242.4 million in 2018.
 Our effective tax rate increased to 31.0% in 2019 compared with 16.3% in 2018 primarily due to non-tax deductible items, such as the change in the fair value of convertible senior notes, comprising a larger portion of the income before income tax expense in 2019.

-Net Income Attributable to 51job, Inc. As a result of the above factors, our net income decreased 57.5% to RMB532.3 million (US\$76.5 million) in 2019 from RMB1,252.3 million in 2018.
+Net Income Attributable to 51job, Inc. As a result of the above factors, our net income decreased 57.5% to RMB532.3 million in 2019 from RMB1,252.3 million in 2018.